victor-cody/IChatU-app/README.md

-# Getting Started with Create React App
+# A chat app built with React and the react-chat-engine api

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).